The French Alphabet: A Guide with Audio [It’s Easier Than You Think!]

 - 23,000 or

 In French, there would never be a comma in the above number.
-There would either be a space, or nothing:
+There would either be a space:

 The French keyboard has several peculiar characteristics: